this is tijuana, straight up! | look | i-D

 Josemar Gonzalez Lizarraga, 28, California

 Where were you born?
-I was born in the US in the state of California.
-I live a cross-border life in the sense that I live partially between Tijuana and San Diego, [so I] cross the border regularly.
+I was born in the US, in California.
+I live a cross-border life in the sense that I live partially between Tijuana and San Diego.
+I cross the border regularly.

 In your opinion, why is diversity so important for creativity?
 Diversity is hugely important for creativity and for our developments as human beings.
-Collaborating with different people [makes any] creative work stronger, and [gives it] greater impact.
-I think we can all learn from one another as long as we can accept our differences in thought, and in how we identify [ourselves], and we can benefit from it.
-If we learn to collaborate and to accept [one another], we can evolve and achieve important things.
+Collaborating with different people makes creative work stronger, and gives it greater impact.
+I think we can all learn from one another as long as we can accept our differences in thought, and in how we identify, and we can benefit from it.
+If we learn to collaborate and to accept one another, we can evolve and achieve important things.

-What's your responsibility to the younger talent who will [follow in your footsteps]?
+What's your responsibility to the younger talent who will follow in your footsteps?
 My responsibility is to support, encourage, and continue developing different creative platforms for the next generations.
-There aren't enough in Tijuana, and as a creator I think it's my duty [to make more].

-At what point does a hobby become a profession?
-I'm not sure that it's a real hobby, but I think if we try enough to do what we like with passion and dedication, it can become a profession.
-Also, to think you can only have one profession is limiting, just like the idea that you can only have one hobby or that we can only learn [something] in school.

 And what's the worst thing?
-The worst are the human rights issues [that happen] everyday at the border.
+The worst are the human rights issues.
 Immigrants get stuck in Tijuana every day — they come from all over the world trying to find a better way of life.
-Mexico is a country that isn't prepared to provide help for immigrants, [which is one] reason why many [people] attempt to cross [it], and if they don't succeed they stay in Tijuana or end up dead along the way.
+Mexico is a country that isn't prepared to provide help for immigrants, which is one reason why many people attempt to cross, and if they don't succeed they stay in Tijuana or end up dead along the way.

 What do you like most about your city?
 The food, the music, and my friends.